 If you’re thinking about filing for bankruptcy, bankruptcy counseling can help you weigh the options and make an informed decision.
 Many non-profit credit counseling agencies offer pre-bankruptcy counseling, which is required by the U.S. Department of Justice as a condition of filing for bankruptcy.
 In other words, this counseling session must be completed before you can file.

 The counselors who provide credit counseling before bankruptcy has worked with many clients and understand the challenges they’re facing.
-They also understand the process of filing for bankruptcy from beginning to end.
+They also understand the process of filing from beginning to end.
 They also have a lot of information about other types of consumer debt solutions that may be a better fit for your unique financial situation than bankruptcy.

 So, as you can see, bankruptcy counseling can help you make an informed decision about your financial future.
 The hour you spend talking with your credit counselor is a wise investment of your time and money.
 If you are unable to pay the fee for the counseling session, ask for a waiver before it starts.